minio/docs/source/vmware/vmware-overview.rst

    vSAN Direct drives are ideal for running MinIO Tenants.

-While MinIO can make efficient use of either data path, vSAN Direct is well aligned with MinIO's best practices around ensuring a fast path between a MinIO process and its storage. vSAN Direct also allows for independent fault domains for the disks used by a MinIO Pod.
+While MinIO can make efficient use of either data path, vSAN Direct is aligned with MinIO's best practices around ensuring a fast path between a MinIO process and its storage. vSAN Direct also allows for independent fault domains for the disks used by a MinIO Pod.

 MinIO recommends using only *one* type of vSAN data path for all drives intended for use by a given MinIO Tenant. vSphere administrators should create